pnp/sp-dev-fx-webparts/samples/react-openai-summarise-page-content/README.md

   - Create a new column called "Summary" of type "Multiple lines of text"

 ### SPFx web part
+- Edit the `webpart/config/package-solution.json` file and replace the `APP_REG_NAME` with the app registration name created above
 - Open command prompt in the `webpart` folder
 - in the command line run:
   * `npm install`